 Try Four Sigmatic for a new way to “drink your coffee” but get the health benefits of the mushroom!

 It may be surprising to you, but raw mushrooms are not good for you.
-They need to be cooked to reap the benefits.
+You should cook them to reap the benefits.

 Nutritional Value of Mushrooms

 These fungi are naturally low in calories, cholesterol, fat, and sodium.
-This is the reason why they are considered as “functional foods.”
+This is the reason why people call them “functional foods.”

 One cup of sliced or chopped raw white mushrooms contains the following: